Website Design 1

 - Learn how to Copy & Paste ...without this keyboard technique you cannot effectively build source code pages!

 - Simplicity is best... don't use HTML FRAMES but do use HTML and CSS RWD (Responsive Web Design) to layout your pages.
-Using the TABLES LAYOUT DESIGN TECHNIQUE will be easier for you as a beginner... later you can use CSS for page layout and use Responsive Web Design techniques and more... be patient!
+Using the RWD LAYOUT DESIGN TECHNIQUE will be easy for you as a beginner to learn, using our recommended Links to various Design Sites...

 - Try to Minimize Graphics on your pages... they tend to distract viewers and slow down load time.
 If you have a lot of Images to display, put them into one area of your site for viewers to see, and learn how to Optimize Your Graphic Images, to reduce page load!